Gidea Park: Early history

 Thomas Cooke, a Suffolk man who became London Mayor in 1462, was granted a Royal Charter for Royal Liberty of Havering-atte-Bower, which enabled him to build a country house, which he named "Geddy Hall".
 The word "geddy" was so named after the lake and its livestock; ged (meaning pike) and ea (water).
 The house remained unfinished for at least a century, because of his numerous incarcerations in the Tower of London for high treason.
 Upon his death in 1478, the estate was passed down through the Cooke family and eventually to his great-grandson, Anthony Cooke, who was a tutor for Edward VI.
-After a brief period abroad, Anthony returned to Havering-atte-Bower and completed the building of Geddy Hall, which later became Gidea Hall.
+After a brief period abroad, Anthony returned to Havering and completed the building of Geddy Hall, which later became Gidea Hall.